szymon2024/gps-labs/gps_lab05/README.md

-2025-12-26
+2025-12-27

 EN:
 ======================================================================
-  SELECTION OF GPS BROADCAST EPHEMERIS FOR THE OBSERVATION TIME
+SELECTION OF GPS NAVIGATION RECORD FROM RINEX 3.04 NAVIGATION FILE FOR THE OBSERVATION TIME
 ======================================================================

 The program selects a navigation record containing ephemeris from a